Learning sparsity-promoting regularizers for linear inverse problems: Theoretical results on the deterministic optimization problem (1.2)

 The proof is presented in two parts: the existence is proved at the end of Section \ref{subsec:existence} while the uniqueness follows as a consequence of Theorem \ref{thm:stab} at the end of Section \ref{subsec:stability}.

 Let us next consider the stability of the minimizer with respect to perturbing $B$ in a suitable class of operators $\mathcal{B}$.
-Towards that end, let us introduce the following assumption. \begin{assumption}[Requirements on $\mathcal{B}$] Let $\mathcal{B} \subset \mathcal{L}(\ell^2,X)$ be a compact set of operators such that every $B \in \mathcal{B}$ satisfies Assumption \ref{ass:FBI}. \end{assumption}
+Towards that end, let us introduce the following assumption, which is also strongly motivated by the statistical learning results presented in Section \ref{sec:stat}, and has also been considered in \cite{alberti2021learning}. \begin{assumption}[Requirements on $\mathcal{B}$] Let $\mathcal{B} \subset \mathcal{L}(\ell^2,X)$ be a compact set of operators such that every $B \in \mathcal{B}$ satisfies Assumption \ref{ass:FBI}. \end{assumption}

 A first consequence of the compactness of $\mathcal{B}$ is that the norms $\| B \|$, $B\in\mathcal{B}$, are uniformly bounded by $|{\mathcal B}| := \sup_{B\in{\mathcal B}} \norm{B} < \infty$.
 Moreover, as we show in the following subsections, Assumption \ref{ass:mathcalB} allows us to provide a uniform expression of several properties of the solutions of problem \eqref{eq:xhat}, namely, independently of the choice of $B$.
 The most relevant consequence of this discussion is the following result, providing a global stability estimate of the minimizers $\hat{x}_B$ with respect to perturbations of $B$ within $\mathcal{B}$.